-Brian is an Assistant Vice President and Personal Trust Administrator for The Commerce Trust Company.
-He holds a Bachelor of Science in Business Management from the University of Phoenix and is a graduate of The Cannon Financial Institute Personal Trust School.
-Brian has extensive personal trust administration experience and holds a Certified Trust and Financial Advisor (CTFA) designation.
-As a recipient of The President’s Volunteer Service Award he also takes the time to give back to the Wichita community through involvement in several charitable organizations.
+Brian Adams is a Vice President, Private Client Advisor and Team Leader for The Commerce Trust Company.
+He serves as a senior consultant and relationship manager providing clients with personalized objective advice.
+Brian holds a Bachelor of Science degree in Business Management from the University of Phoenix and is a graduate of Cannon Financial Institute Personal Trust School.
+Brian has more than ten years’ personal trust administration experience and holds a Certified Trust Financial Advisor designation.
+He is a recipient of The President’s Volunteer Service Award for his active involvement in several charitable organizations.

 Ted D. Ayres currently serves as Vice President and General Counsel for Wichita State University.
 He became the first in-house counsel for Wichita State University in May of 1996.
 Ayres earned his Bachelor of Science degree in Business Administration from Central Missouri State College in 1969 and his Juris Doctorate degree in 1972 from the University of Missouri.
 He began his career in higher education law as counsel for University of Missouri in 1976, and in 1984, became General Counsel for the University of Colorado.
 In 1986, he became General Counsel to the Kansas Board of Regents.
 This position expanded when he was also named Director of Governmental Relations in 1992 and served as the chief spokesperson for the Board and the Regents System for five legislative sessions.
 Ted and his wife, Marcia, have three sons and two grandchildren.

-Born and raised in Albuquerque, NM, Karen Norton moved to Wichita after graduating from Kansas State University.
+Karen Norton was born and raised in Albuquerque, NM, she moved to Wichita after graduating from Kansas State University.
 She taught for two years in USD 259, three years at Wichita Collegiate School, and in 1980, she was one of the first employees of The Independent School, where she became Head of School for 26 years.
 Since retiring in 2006, she has written several books, traveled extensively, actively participated in the Rotary Club of East Wichita, and served on the Vestry at St. Stephen's Episcopal Church.
 Karen is married to Don Norton, and they have two children, Kenneth and Diana.

-American Meteorological Society’s Award for Broadcast Meteorology, presented January 20, 2010 in Atlanta, Georgia.
-Managing Meteorologist Jay Prater joined the KAKEland WeatherPlex in January 2004.
+Jay Prater received the American Meteorological Society’s Award for Broadcast Meteorology, January 20, 2010 in Atlanta, Georgia.
+He became Managing Meteorologist at KAKEland WeatherPlex in January 2004.
 Jay was designated as the first Certified Broadcast Meteorologist™ by the American Meteorological Society® in Kansas, and the fourth worldwide.
 He was awarded CBM™ certificate number 4, even though he was the first to take and pass the CBM™ exam.
 Before being superseded by the CBM™, Jay was awarded both Television and Radio Seals of Approval from the American Meteorological Society®.
 Today, he also maintains both Television and Radio Seals of Approval from the National Weather Association.